What to remember :

 Available in a small box (pillbox) or in an economy bottle, Lactolérance 4500 and Lactolérance 9000 will follow you wherever you go, in your pocket or in your bag.

-Based on the principle of probiotics, it is the most innovative solution to eliminate the symptoms of lactose intolerance in the long term, since one capsule per day is sufficient.
-Its original combination of lactic ferments provokes the production of lactase in the small intestine, which is interrupted in people suffering from lactose intolerance.
+Based on the principle of probiotics, this is the most innovative solution for improving lactose digestion and combating the symptoms of lactose intolerance, since one capsule per day is sufficient.
+Its original combination of lactic ferments provokes the production of lactase in the small intestineIf you suffer from lactose intolerance, discontinue the product.

 Designed for all degrees of lactose intolerance, mild to severe, Lactolérance 1Day is already effective after one week and reaches its maximum effectiveness after 6 weeks of daily use.
 No need to take it with you: your capsule is waiting for you at home!